BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Introduction

 To fill this gap, we propose BBOPlace-Bench, the first benchmark designed specifically for BBO users to tackle chip placement tasks.
+Our motivation for focusing on BBO is primarily problem-driven: chip placement naturally fits the black-box setting, and it is also an important real-world application that helps address an urgent need in the BBO community for practical benchmarks.
 As illustrated in Figure~\ref{fig:overview}, BBOPlace-Bench establishes a modular, decoupled framework that separates three core components—problem formulation, optimization, and evaluation—enabling users to easily test diverse BBO algorithms under customized settings.
-The framework supports three distinct problem formulations, each with a tailored process that maps from a genotype solution to modules' positions: 1) Sequence pair (SP) utilizes pairs of permutation sequences to represent the relative relationships of modules, and employs the longest common subsequence algorithm for solution decoding; 2) Mask-guided optimization (MGO) uses grid coordinates for modules representation, and employs a mask-guided mechanism for solution decoding; 3) Hyperparameter optimization (HPO) optimizes the hyperparameters of the advanced analytical placer DREAMPlace~\cite{lin2020dreamplace, dreamplace3, dreamplace4} over mixed (discrete and continuous) search spaces, where the running of each configured DREAMPlace corresponds to the procedure of solution decoding, which generates a placement result of modules.
-BBOPlace-Bench integrates a suite of BBO algorithms spanning simulated annealing (SA)~\cite{sa,murata1996vlsi}, evolutionary algorithms (EAs)~\cite{back1996evolutionary,elbook} (including vanilla-EA, evolution strategies (ES)~\cite{hansen2015evolution,cmaes}, and particle swarm optimization (PSO)~\cite{pso,gong2015genetic}), and Bayesian optimization (BO)~\cite{bosurvey1,bosurvey2,bobook}, which interact with the problem formulation to optimize layouts using fitness feedback.
-For evaluation, BBOPlace-Bench standardizes two industrial chip suites (ISPD 2005~\cite{nam2005ispd2005} and ICCAD 2015~\cite{iccad15}) and offers multiple metrics: MP-HPWL (i.e., HPWL of macros) for general BBO scenarios and GP-HPWL (i.e., HPWL of macros and all the standard cells) for expensive evaluation settings, alongside PPA evaluation by commercial tools.
+The framework supports three distinct problem formulations, each with a tailored process that maps a genotype solution to module positions: 1) Sequence pair (SP) utilizes pairs of permutation sequences to represent the relative relationships of modules, and employs the longest common subsequence algorithm for solution decoding; 2) Mask-guided optimization (MGO) uses grid coordinates for module representation and employs a mask-guided mechanism for solution decoding; 3) Hyperparameter optimization (HPO) optimizes the hyperparameters of the advanced analytical placer DREAMPlace~\cite{lin2020dreamplace, dreamplace4} over mixed (discrete and continuous) search spaces, where each configured DREAMPlace run serves as solution decoding and generates a module placement.
+BBOPlace-Bench integrates representative BBO algorithm families, including simulated annealing (SA)~\cite{sa,murata1996vlsi}, population-based search~\cite{back1996evolutionary,elbook,hansen2015evolution,cmaes,pso,gong2015genetic} (including genetic algorithms, evolution strategies via CMA-ES, and particle swarm optimization (PSO)), and Bayesian optimization (BO)~\cite{bosurvey1,bobook}, which interact with the problem formulation to optimize layouts using fitness feedback.
+For evaluation, BBOPlace-Bench standardizes two industrial chip suites (ISPD 2005~\cite{nam2005ispd2005} and ICCAD 2015~\cite{iccad15}) and offers multiple metrics: MP-HPWL (i.e., HPWL of macros) for general BBO scenarios and GP-HPWL (i.e., HPWL of macros and all standard cells) for expensive evaluation settings, alongside PPA evaluation through EarlyGlobalRoute.
 This architecture systematically decouples components to accelerate research into how problem formulation, algorithm design, and evaluation metrics interact in advancing BBO for chip placement.